What we will cover

 This kind of page is termed a ‘squeeze page’ by internet marketers, it is somewhat death or glory (and potentially fringes on a dark pattern) as you are removing any option for the user, however it highlights how easily distracted we can be from the matter at hand to see that this method has results.

-You will likely need some coding knowledge or to speak to your web designer to remove menus from specific WordPress pages.
+You will likely need some coding knowledge or to speak to your local Devon web designer to remove menus from specific WordPress pages and if all this sounds like hard work, maybe it’s time to engage with a local digital marketing agency.

 Do you know anyone who may be interested in this project?